The project is demolishing structures on the Edmonton Spectrum property (formerly known as the Northlands Park Racetrack & Casino).

 About the Project

 After 119 years as a horse racing facility, the Northlands Park Racetrack & Casino closed in 2019.
-After the City of Edmonton took ownership of the vacant property from Northlands, it served various purposes before preparations began for its future redevelopment as part of the Edmonton Exhibition Lands redevelopment.
+After the City of Edmonton returned the vacant property to its property portfolio, it served various purposes before preparations began for its future development as part of the Edmonton Exhibition Lands development.

-In preparation for the next phase of this redevelopment, the City of Edmonton will demolish structures on the Edmonton Spectrum property, located at 7410 Borden Park Road NW.
-Following demolition, these areas will be regraded (a process that reshapes the land to ensure proper drainage and stability).
+In preparation for the next phase of this development, the City of Edmonton is demolishing structures on the Edmonton Spectrum property, located at 7410 Borden Park Road NW.
+Following demolition, these areas will be regraded (a process that reshapes the land to ensure proper drainage and stability) so that they may be prepared for future development.

-The project will involve hazardous materials abatement, site remediation and regrading, demolishing constructed structures and decommissioning relevant site utilities.
+The project involves hazardous materials abatement, site remediation and regrading, demolishing constructed structures and decommissioning relevant site utilities.

 - Edmonton Spectrum building (formerly known as the Northlands Spectrum)